PragTob/s9-e2/README.md

 - Rumors get seeded in the beginning, they spread randomly throughout the game and new rumors even appear
 - You can search for new rumors at specific nodes.
 - Real research on a rumor

-## What needs to be done

 - Create content disproving a rumor
 - clear winning/losing conditions

+## What needs to be done

+Wohoo I believe to be feature complete except for the stuff that I cut out!

 ## What got cut so far/until now?